Cancer type

 Preventing liver cancer

 There are several steps you can take toward reducing your risk of liver cancer.
 Protect yourself from viruses like HBV or HCV; there is a HBV vaccine available for both children and adults and several HCV treatments exist.
+Patients at risk, particularly those with cirrhosis or chronic HBV, should be on a formal surveillance program where they undergo HCC screening every 6 months with abdominal ultrasound and alpha-fetoprotein (AFP) testing.

 As with every cancer, there are steps you can take to adopt a healthy lifestyle and reduce your overall cancer risk, such as maintaining a healthy weight, not smoking, and limiting or eliminating alcohol.